-The industry's first virtual conference is prepared for another great year in Spring 2021!
+The industry's first virtual conference is prepared for another great year on April 10, 2021!

 Whether you work in the industry or simply have an interest, we welcome you [in spirit] to our nation’s birthplace at the center of the NEC for a day filled with ideas at the intersection of transportation, technology, and urbanism.
 As always, the participant-driven TransportationCamp conference series follows the “unconference” format, lending itself to a more pertinent, thought-provoking, and active event.

 This is not your normal conference.
 And it’s NOT some webinars on a Saturday.

 Organized by passionate Philadelphians in conjunction with the Philadelphia chapters of Young Professionals in Transportation (YPT) and Women’s Transportation Seminar (WTS), and Drexel University’s Lindy Institute for Urban Innovation, we look forward to seeing you!
 Connect with us

 Last year, we challenged the status quo by proving you can have a successful and engaging event from the safety and comfort of home, in spite of having to pivot a mere few weeks before the event date.
 Based upon the current state of the pandemic, we are planning to have another fully-virtual conference on April 10, 2021.

 We are also planning the first-ever TCPHL Summer Gathering, an optional outdoor extension of the virtual conference focused on urban exploration and an open-air happy hour as weather improves and restrictions lift.
 Details TBD.

 Make sure you’re up to date by following us on Twitter @TranspoCampPHL, liking us on Facebook, joining our LinkedIn group, and by subscribing to our MailChimp email updates.
 And, keep the conversation going!
 Tag your tweets, instagram photos, and more with the official event hashtag: #TCPHL21.